Venyx Injury Law Logo Colorado personal injury firm lower fee

 #1

-motorcycle crashes in El Paso County in early 2025, with 33 fatalities and 40% occurring at intersections
+Motorcycle crashes in El Paso County in early 2025, with 33 fatalities and 40% at intersections

 The root causes are well documented: highway speeds bleeding into surface street intersections, wide multi-lane arterials designed for volume rather than safety, and a road network that's grown faster than its infrastructure.
-Academy Boulevard, Powers Boulevard, and Nevada Avenue appear in crash data year after year.
-Riders on these corridors face the same left-turn and failure-to-yield crashes that kill riders everywhere in Colorado — but at higher rates than anywhere else in the state.
+Riders on Academy, Powers, and Nevada face the same left-turn and failure-to-yield crashes that kill riders everywhere in Colorado, but at higher rates than anywhere else in the state.

 Colorado Springs' Most Dangerous Roads for Riders